SHARDWIRE

 app-process.ts

-import { connectBotBridge } from 'shardwire';
+import { connectBotBridge } from 'shardwire/client';

 const app = connectBotBridge({